rochdikhalid/kopra/README.md

 # kopra-v1
-A simple full-stack taxi management app built using Django, Angular, Leaflet, and PostgreSQL
+A simple full-stack taxi management web app built using Django, Angular, Leaflet, and PostgreSQL